Tanzania

 The Regulations, which were enacted by the Minister of Information under the Electronic and Postal Communications Act 2010, came into effect in April 2018.
 They allow the government to arbitrarily regulate and ban online content produced by bloggers, citizen journalists, forum administrators, and social media users, as well as content on websites, online television, and radio stations.
 The Regulations apply to everyone in Tanzania, as well as to Tanzanian citizens living abroad.
 The Tanzania Communications Regulatory Authority (TCRA) regulates online content and has sweeping powers to remove it.
 It is also tasked with keeping a register of bloggers, online forums, and online radio and television stations, and can impose significant fines for violations.

 The Regulations require all online blogs and forums to register with the TCRA, and registration and licensing are mandatory for any blogging or citizen journalism activity.
-The initial annual licensing fee is 2,000,000 Tanzanian Shillings ($850), a prohibitively high amount that is equivalent to roughly one-third of the average annual per capita income in Tanzania.
+The initial annual licensing fee was 2,000,000 Tanzanian Shillings ($850), a prohibitively high amount that is equivalent to roughly one-third of the average annual per capita income in Tanzania.
+However due tot the recent reforms , the annual fees has been reduced to 250 usd.
 In addition to restricting fundamental freedoms, the law creates a climate of fear for journalists, human rights activists, opposition parties, anyone critical of the government, and social media influencers.

 The Electronic and Postal Communications (Online Content) (Amendment) Regulations, 2022 (Amended Online Content Regulations) amend the Electronic and Postal Communications (Online Content) Regulations, 2020, which were published on 17 July 2020 (2020 Online Content Regulations) (both collectively referred to as the Online Content Regulations).
 These amendments include: